OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 {: .note }
 > In this case, this is functionally equivalent to requiring TLS mutual authentication on the PB API, but it is not the security equal of that measure.
 A connection would still be accepted from any IP address, and an unauthenticated TLS negotiation allowed; at this stage the PB API will only accept an authentication request, and this will now only work if the IP address is valid and the certificate matches.

-There are a number of options around the configuration of security sources in Riak, and further information can be found in the [legacy documentation](https://docs.riak.com/riak/kv/latest/using/security/managing-sources/index.html).
+Further information on the configuration of security sources can be found in the [legacy documentation](https://docs.riak.com/riak/kv/latest/using/security/managing-sources/index.html).

 {: .warning }
 > The use of PAM-based authentication is deprecated and may be removed in a future release.